SGrosse-Holz/tracklib/doc/dev_guide/dev_guide.md

 ==========================
 --------------------------
 --------------------------
+SOMEWHAT OUTDATED, MIGHT BE REMOVED AND REPLACED BY MORE EXTENSIVE CODE COMMENTS

 This document is intended to explain and document style and implementation choices made in the library.
 Before deciding that stupid design choices were made, consult the corresponding section here.
 (Though there might of course be